Luul1649/EPRA-ANALYSIS/README.md

-# EPRA-ANALYSIS
-# ⚡ EPRA Smart Grid: Predictive Dispatch Optimization Engine
+# ⚡ Smart Grid Demand Forecasting: A Framework for EPRA Compliance

-An end-to-end Machine Learning and Time-Series forecasting architecture built to optimize national electricity grids.
-This application enables energy regulatory bodies like the **Energy and Petroleum Regulatory Authority (EPRA)** to predict peak load demands, maximize renewable energy utility (Geothermal/Hydro), and securely mitigate the risks of regional load-shedding.
+This project is a high-performance **Proof of Concept (PoC)** designed to demonstrate how Machine Learning can optimize national grid dispatch operations.
+Built using a comprehensive energy dataset from **Kaggle**, the core architecture is engineered to align with the infrastructure forecasting needs of energy regulatory bodies like Kenya's **Energy and Petroleum Regulatory Authority (EPRA)**.

+## 📈 Methodology & Data Strategy
+Due to the confidentiality of local grid utility metrics, this system was developed using a world-class historical load dataset from Kaggle to build and validate the predictive logic.
+The underlying machine learning pipeline is fully decoupled and ready to plug directly into EPRA's real-time SCADA or API infrastructure.

 ## 📊 Project Performance Summary
+* **Source Dataset:** Kaggle Hourly Energy & Weather Data
 * **Algorithm:** Extreme Gradient Boosting (XGBoost Regressor)
-* **Target Metric Accuracy:** Mean Absolute Error (MAE) of **1,682.67 MW**
+* **Model Baseline Accuracy:** Mean Absolute Error (MAE) of **1,682.67 MW**
 * **Primary Drivers Identified:** Historical Load Lag (24 Hours Prior), Time of Day Peaks, and Weekend Industrial Drops.
 * **Interface Deployment:** Streamlit Web Application Framework